marcelomijas/econometrics-cheatsheet/README.md

 :bulb: I am currently pursuing a PhD in macroeconomics and econometrics at Universidad Rey Juan Carlos (Madrid, Spain).
 Also, I am a [researcher and professor](https://gestion2.urjc.es/pdi/ver/marcelo.moreno) at the same institution.
 Collaboration proposals and academic stays offers in other universities (national and international) are welcome and can help me a lot in my career! :rocket:

-:exclamation: My [LinkedIn](https://www.linkedin.com/in/marcelomorenop/).
+:triangular_flag_on_post: [LinkedIn](https://www.linkedin.com/in/marcelomorenop/).
 Please, send me a message when connecting or I will ignore the request.

-:united_nations: Do you want to translate any of these cheat sheets to your language?
+:globe_with_meridians: Do you want to translate any of these cheat sheets to your language?
 Open an issue for instructions.

 ## Download links